MK Airlines: History

 In September 2006, MK Airlines was issued a new airline licence by the United Kingdom Civil Aviation Authority.
-In November 2007, plans for a rebranding of the airline as British Global were announced.
-The company had its airline code changed to BGB accordingly, but in March 2008, the rebranding was postponed indefinitely.
+In November of the following year, plans for a rebranding as British Global were announced.
+The company had its ICAO identification code changed to BGB accordingly, but in March 2008, the rebranding was postponed indefinitely.

 Due to financial problems, MK Airlines had to suspend all flight operations on 10 June 2008, and went into administration.
-After an investment had been received from Trans Atlantic Aviation, a subsidiary of the Belfairs Group, a limited extent of operations could resume on 20 June of that year.
-Following a reorganization of the airline's funding, bankruptcy administration could be left on 24 June 2009.
-Plans for an acquisition of more fuel-efficient aircraft of the Boeing 747-400 type could not be realized.
+After an investment had been received from Trans Atlantic Aviation, a subsidiary of the Belfairs Group, limited operations could resume on 20 June.
+Following a reorganization of the airline's funding, bankruptcy administration could be left on 24 June 2009 but plans for the acquisition of more fuel-efficient aircraft of the Boeing 747-400 type could not be realized.

 The financial burdens of the company could not be alleviated in the short term.
-On 9 April 2010, all operations ceased with surrender of the Air Operators Certificate to the UK CAA on the same day.
-An attempt was made to secure a company voluntary arrangement in order to be in a position to apply for a relaunch of operations.
+On 9 April 2010, all operations ceased with the surrender of the Air Operators Certificate to the UK CAA on the same day.
+An attempt was made to secure a company voluntary arrangement (CVA) in order to be in a position to apply for a relaunch of operations.
 The CVA was successfully challenged by creditors as having been irregularly conducted and was rejected by the High Court of Justice on 5 October 2010.

-Fleet

-Over the years of its existence, MK Airlines operated the following aircraft types: